 Looking for a little more functionality than your standard free sheets?
 These spreadsheets offer cool tools with affordable pricing.

-PearBudget is free for 30 days and costs about $5 a month after the trial period has ended.
-Though the company is temporarily not accepting new signups, you can send an email to email@example.com to be the first one to know when signups open again.
+PearBudget is free for 30 days and costs about $5 a month after the trial period.
+The company is not accepting new signups temporarily.
+Send an email to firstname.lastname@example.org to be the 1st to know when signups open again.

-In addition to its free offerings, It’s Your Money also offers a few premium spreadsheets and the most impressive is by far the Deluxe Envelope Excel system.
+In addition to its free offerings, It’s Your Money also offers a few premium spreadsheets.
+The most impressive is by far the Deluxe Envelope Excel system.

-The Deluxe Envelope Excel system basically takes this process and digitizes it.
-Using Excel, you can create your “envelopes” and assign money to them at the beginning of the month.
-As you record deductions, the spreadsheet will automatically deduct money from your envelope and show you how much money you have left at a quick glance.
+The Deluxe Envelope Excel system takes this process and digitizes it.
+Using Excel, you can create your “envelopes” and assign money at the beginning of the month.
+As you record deductions, the spreadsheet will automatically deduct from your envelope and show what is left at a quick glance.
 The system even automatically generates a “spending report” for month-to-month comparison.

-The Deluxe Envelope Excel system costs $11.95 for a one-time download, meaning you don’t need to worry about paying per month.
+The Deluxe Envelope Excel system costs $11.95 for a 1-time download.

 You Need A Budget (YNAB) is an online budgeting tool that syncs with your banking data and makes it easy to understand how much you’re spending across multiple accounts.

 YNAB is free to use for 34 days.
 After your trial period has ended, it costs $6.99 a month or $83.99 a year.
-While this is a little more expensive than other budgeting spreadsheets, you might find YNAB’s impressive suite of tools to be worth the price.
+This is a little more expensive than other budgeting spreadsheets, but the tools may be worth the price.

 Take Control of Your Spending

-No matter which budgeting spreadsheet you decide is best for you, the number one way to limit your spending is to know exactly how much money you have coming in and where you’re spending the most.
-Take an afternoon to sit down with your budget and calculate how much you’d like to save each month, and use a spreadsheet to track your spending.
+The best way to limit your spending is to know exactly how much money is coming in and where you spend the most.
+Sit down with your budget and calculate how much you’d like to save each month, and use a spreadsheet to track your spending.

 Want to learn more?
 Check out Benzinga’s guides to the best wedding budget spreadsheets, the best budget apps for couples and how to pay off credit card debt.